Rm Command in Linux

 By default, when executed without any option, rm

-doesn’t remove directories and doesn’t prompt the user for whether to proceed with the removal of the given files.
+doesn’t remove directories and doesn’t prompt the user for confirmation to remove the given files.

 To delete a single file, use the rm